stable-packages/store/README.md

 ```

 Since the versions are not compatible,
-both versions of your library are loaded thus two instance of the `registry` variable exists.
+both versions of your library are loaded thus two instances of the `registry` variable exist and contain different values.

 Solution to this problem is to use some form of global storage such as `process.env` in NodeJS,
 and `localStorage` or global variable in browser.